Welcome to today's edition of the Rush 24-7 podcast.

 By the way, the reaction of Charlie Sheen, the reaction of Charlie, this isn't a political thing.

-There's no partisan point here, except that it's one particular side of the spectrum that is enforcing enforcing ideology, even in something as intimate as memorializing a dead friend.
+There's no partisan point here, except that it's one particular side of the spectrum that is enforcing ideology, even in something as intimate as memorializing a dead friend.

-Charlie Sheen, Charlie Sheen's reaction to the death of Carrie Fisher and Debbie Reynolds was to post out a tweet saying, Dear God, please take Trump next.
+Charlie Sheen, Charlie Sheen's reaction to the death of Carrie Fisher and Debbie Reynolds was to post out a tweet saying, dear God, please take Trump next.

 Please take Trump next.

-they're also a parent-child celebrity family.
+So they're also a parent-child celebrity family.

 Instead, he doesn't even get that.

-He doesn't think, oh my God, that would be like me dying and dad dying the following day.
+He doesn't think, oh, my God, that would be like me dying and dad dying the following day.

-He thinks, ha ha ha ha, this is a great opportunity to make an anti-Trump tweet wishing that God takes Trump.
+He thinks, ha, ha, ha, ha, this is a great opportunity to make an anti-Trump tweet, wishing that God takes Trump.

-Even when you're the son of a famous star, I mean, granted that Martin Sheen and Charlie Sheen haven't got an ounce of the talent that Debbie Reynolds and Carrie Fisher have in their little fingers, but granted that, that you couldn't even say, you can't even think, oh my God, oh my God, that's like me dying and then my dad being overcome with grief and dying the following.
+Even when you're the son of a famous star, I mean, granted that Martin Sheen and Charlie Sheen haven't got an ounce of the talent that Debbie Reynolds and Carrie Fisher have in their little fingers.

-Let's, let's hope Trump gets killed next.
+In saying, oh, let's hope Trump gets killed next.

-She and Carlton Carpenter do ABBA Dabba Honeymoon and uh I used to sing that with my uh I I learned it because if it ever came on TV my dad always wanted to watch the movie and then I used to sing it with my daughter in the car when the car journey would get a little long and we get a little bored.
+And then I used to sing it with my daughter in the car when the car journey would get a little long and we get a little bored.

-My daughter said to me, Oh my god, she said, uh uh she'd been singing uh she said she was singing that song to her friends all during uh the the last semester, and they were all going, What the hell is that song?
+And when Debbie Reynolds, we heard about Debbie Reynolds' death last night, my daughter said to me, oh my God, she said, she'd been singing, she said, she was singing that song to her friends all during the last semester.

 Where did you get it from?

-Well, well, look it up.
+Well, look it up.

-Uh Debbie Reynolds and Carlton Carpenter doing Abadabba Honeymoon, and it'll put Charlie the talentless Charlie Sheen and his hack tweets and all the and this uh talentless uh uh d uh millennial hack at New York magazine, Claire Landsman can't write, it'll put it all out of your mind and perk you up no end.
+And it'll put Charlie, the talentless Charlie Sheen and his hack tweets and all the, and this talentless millennial hack at New York magazine, Claire Lansburne who can't write.

 It's the cure to whatever ails you.

-That's the the uh that's the footnotes to yesterday's edition 1800-282-2882.
+That's the footnotes to yesterday's edition, 1-800-282-2882.

 We will get on with all the news of the day and today's show momentarily on America's number one radio show.

-Mark Stein in for us on the EIB network.
+Mark Stein in for rush on the EIB network.

-Can't stand idly by, can't stand idly by has been the Obama uh modus operandi since he took office in that region.
+Can't stand idly by, can't stand idly by has been the Obama modus operandi since he took office in that region.

-So so basically the modus operandi of the Obama administration is to stand idly by for everything that happens everywhere.
+So basically the modus operandi of the Obama administration is to stand idly by for everything that happens everywhere.

 You can't get a rise out of these guys.